top of page

 Interview by Carrie Beth Wallace

 Columbus, Georgia has always been a city shaped by sound — by the river, by history, and by the deep musical traditions that continue to echo through its streets.
-For Z Lawrence, that connection to place and culture is deeply personal.
+For Arreasha Z Lawrence, affectionately known as "Z", that connection to place and culture is deeply personal.

-Born in Atlanta and raised largely in the Georgia countryside, Lawrence’s journey back to Columbus was both intentional and instinctual.
+Born in Atlanta and raised largely in the Hatchechubbee, Alabama countryside, Z's journey back to Columbus was both intentional and instinctual.

-At the time, Lawrence had been living just across the river in Phenix City.
-While she enjoyed the community there, she had must come to the realization that nearly all of her work, relationships, and creative energy were rooted in Columbus.
+At the time, Z had been living just across the river in Phenix City.
+Her kids were now grown and away and while she enjoyed the community there, she had come to the realization that nearly all of her work, relationships, and creative energy were rooted in Columbus.
 Making the move felt less like a change and more like a essential declaration that was very important to her.

 “The music, the arts, the culture of Columbus all aligns more with my life here.
 I love Alabama, truly, but the emphasis on the arts and the growth happening in Columbus just feels different.”